 5. Keyword as a first word in title tag

-6. Keyword in most frequent used phrase
+6. Keyword in the most frequently used phrase

 7. Keyword Density

-Keyword density factor is still used by Google and more than 2% density might hurt your web page ranking.
+The keyword density factor is still used by Google and more than 2% density might hurt your web page ranking.

 9. Duplicate Content

 Duplicate or slightly modified content present on the same website can drop your ranking in search engine positions.

 Web crawlers (also known as spiders) can estimate (and measure) your site’s speed based on page code and content size.
 Slow page load time (usually more than 6 seconds) will definitely drop your web rank and will increase the bounce rate, which is bad for SEO.

 11. Page Loading Speed (Chrome)